 Words on a screen can’t even begin to express how good these are.
 Seriously.
 They’re my absolute favorite cookies ever.
 They’re delicious and full of simple great ingredients and just happen to be paleo and vegan.

-I got some inspiration from Rachel Mansfield’s super doughy chocolate chip cookies.
-(If you haven’t checked out her blog, she is the QUEEN of healthy baking.
-Shoutout to Rachel for helping make all my sweet-tooth, health-nut dreams come true).
-But I’ve tweaked the recipe a bit.
+I got some inspiration from Rachel Mansfield, the QUEEN of healthy baking.
+(Shoutout to Rachel for helping make all my sweet-tooth, health-nut dreams come true).
+She has a great vegan cookie recipe, but I’ve tweaked the recipe a bit to better fit my dietary needs.
 I’ve made these probably half a dozen times and I’m finally convinced they’re perfect.
 The greatest cookie.
 EVER.